Online/Modular Program Option

 Each five-week module has a specific business theme and includes one week of classes on the NYU campus.
 This is an opportunity to immerse yourself in a subject, get to know your classmates in person, do some networking, spend time on campus and in New York City, and earn 4.5 credits.

 Most modules integrate three 1.5-credit courses, organized around an important business theme or subject.
 Two weeks before you come to campus, your module courses will begin online with asynchronous content and assignments (individual and group) to complete by deadlines set by the faculty.
-The in-person classes meet Monday through Saturday, 9:00 AM – 4:30 PM each day.
+The in-person classes meet Monday through Saturday, 9:00 AM – 4:30 PM ET each day.
 After class, there will often be homework, but you will also have time to socialize and explore.
 Following the week on campus, there are two more weeks of asynchronous work before the module ends.

 Students must enroll in the entire module and take all module courses.